novatel/novatel_oem7_driver/README.md

 1. Install Docker, add the user you intend on using to the 'docker' group.
 For example:
    1. Add the current user to the 'docker' group: `sudo usermod -aG docker ${USER}`
    1. Apply the membership changes to the current session: `su - ${USER}`
-1. From the base directory of the repository, run `./docker/run-melodic-build.sh` (this may take >10mins)
+1. From the base directory of the repository, run `./docker/run-build.sh -b melodic` (this may take >10mins)
 1. From within your docker container (where the prompt from above should land), run `./build.sh -f`

 #### Option C: Build from source (local environment)